 - Pump suction pipe should be flexible to allow for vibration and eliminate stress on the tank and the pump.
 Falcon connectors are a terrific way to achieve a perfect seal with no stress.
 We also use and recommend rubber suction hose as it is sufficiently flexible and will last for many years.

 - All pressure pumps should be bolted/screwed to the polyslab base or concrete, don't just sit your pump on the ground.
 If you are using a concrete base, install a piece of 3mm insertion rubber between the concrete and the pump base, or better still, use one of our Polyslab bases.

 - Always install an isolating ball valve on the outlet of the pump immediately after the controller or pressure switch.
 This is critical when you need to remove the pump for servicing or trouble shoot.

 - Always use a "Falcon Connector" on the discharge or outlet side of the pump, this will eliminate any issues with vibration and it will make installation so much easier.
 We can also supply rubber pressure hose which is an excellent alternative.

 - Before you plug the pump into the power point, you need to make sure that it is full of water.
 Pumps must not be started unless they are full of water.
 To fill them when the tank is higher than the pump, just open the discharge isolating ball valve, water should run through the pump.

 - If the tank is below the level of the pump, fill the suction pipe and then screw the Falcon Connector onto the pump, open the priming port on the pump and fill it with water, put the priming port back in and secure it.
 Try the pump with the isolating ball valve closed, open it just a little bit and run the pump for a minute or two until the water comes out of the laundry sink tap.
 Turn on the shower and bleed off the air in the pipework, now open the isolating ball valve on the pump all the way.
-Once the pipework is full, the pump should turn itself off.
+Once the pipework is full, the pump should turn itself off and just work automatically.

 Trouble Shooting Problems